Cooldude0340/tortk/readme.md

 # WebUI
 WebUI for selecting individual torrent file

-# Note
-Everytime before you leech, you need to visite the app url to startup the bot from idling

-Or, you can prevent ideling your app by adding your url on http://kaffeine.herokuapp.com/ or https://cron-job.org/en/

 # TorToolkit Telegram
 So basically Tortoolkit is aimed to be most versatile torrent leecher and Youtube-DL bot for telegram.
 This bot is highly customizeable and to customize this bot you dont need to restart the bot everytime.
 The bot gets started with minimum variables and others can be set as and when needed using the /settings